Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Optimization problems and SOS relaxations

-Here $Df^{[k]}$ denotes the $k^{th}$ additive compound for the matrix $Df$, and later $Df^{(k)}$ denotes the $k^{th}$ multiplicative compound.
-These compounds are linear transformations acting on the space of $k$-vectors, induced by the linear transformation $Df$ on vectors, and they can be computed explicitly as $n_k\times n_k$ matrices.
-Exterior products and compound matrices are reviewed in \cref{sec:compounds}.
-The expression~\cref{eq:sumdef} for $\Mu_k$ can be equivalently stated using $y^k(t)$, resulting in the following \cref{def:Sigmak} that we choose for $\Mu_k$.
+Here $Df^{[k]}$ denotes the $k^\mathrm{th}$ additive compound matrix induced by the matrix $Df$.
+This compound is a linear transformation acting on the space $\mathbb{R}^{\bn{n}{k}}$ of $k$-vectors, induced by the linear transformation $Df$ on $\mathbb{R}^n$, and it can be computed explicitly as a $\bn{n}{k}\times \bn{n}{k}$ matrix.
+Additive (and multiplicative) compound matrices are reviewed in \cref{sec:compounds}.
+The $y^k$ dynamics~\cref{eq:yk ode} follow from the $y$ dynamics~\cref{eq:y ode} after applying the product and chain rule to $y_1\wedge\dots\wedge y_k$ and using the second part of \cref{thm:addcompoundprops}.
+The expression~\cref{eq:sumdef} for $\Mu_k$ can be equivalently stated using $y^k$, yielding the following \cref{def:Sigmak} that we choose for~$\Mu_k$.